 Scott is a somewhat small city located in the state of Louisiana.
-With a population of 9,018 people and two constituent neighborhoods, Scott is the 55th largest community in Louisiana.
+With a population of 8,116 people and four constituent neighborhoods, Scott is the 59th largest community in Louisiana.

-The per capita income in Scott in 2010 was $31,594, which is wealthy relative to Louisiana and the nation.
-This equates to an annual income of $126,376 for a family of four.
+The per capita income in Scott in 2018 was $37,064, which is wealthy relative to Louisiana, and upper middle income relative to the rest of the US.
+This equates to an annual income of $148,256 for a family of four.
 However, Scott contains both very wealthy and poor people as well.

 Scott is a very ethnically-diverse city.
 The people who call Scott home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Scott residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Scott include German, Acadian/Cajun, Irish, and French Canadian.
+Important ancestries of people in Scott include French, French Canadian, Acadian/Cajun, German, and English.